kmsholcomb/docs-rackspace/doc/style-guide/a-l-style-guidelines.rst

 Tables
 ------

-Use :ref:`sentence-style-capitalization` for table titles, column headers, row headers, and text in table cells.
+Use sentence style capitalization for table titles, column headers, row headers, and text in table cells.